Canardoux/tau_sound/doc/README.md

 ## Thanks

 Too many projects to manage.
 I am burning out slowly.
 If you could help me cheer up, buy me a cup of coffee will make my life really happy and get much energy out of it.
-As a side effect, we will know that Flutter Sound is important for you, that you appreciate our job and that you can show it with a little money.
+As a side effect, we will know that the τ Project is important for you, that you appreciate our job and that you can show it with a little money.

 <a href="https://www.buymeacoffee.com/larpoux"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=💛&slug=larpoux&button_colour=5F7FFF&font_colour=ffffff&font_family=Cookie&outline_colour=000000&coffee_colour=FFDD00"></a>
 [![Paypal](https://www.paypalobjects.com/webstatic/mktg/Logo/pp-logo-100px.png)](https://paypal.me/thetauproject?locale.x=fr_FR)